 - Choose Preformatted under the drop-down options in the toolbar.

 - Highlight your text in Word, copy it, and paste it into the Blackboard post window.

-- Click on the preview tool (top right corner) in Blackboard to see what the post will look like.
+- Click on the preview tool (eyeball icon) to see what the post will look like.

 - A new window will open.
 Close this window when you are done.

 Post to Discussion

 - Submit your post to Blackboard.